int19h/Bannerlord.CSharp.Scripting/README.md

 ## Prerequisites

-The mod is tested with Bannerlord e1.6.1-e1.6.5b.
+The mod is tested with Bannerlord e1.7.0-e1.7.1.
+Bannerlord e1.7.2 beta is not supported at the moment.
 Older versions of the game *may* work, but are considered unsupported.

 There are no known compatibility issues with other Bannerlord mods.

 ## Installation

-**WARNING**: if you had csx 0.1.0 or 0.2.0 installed, please remove it first by deleting the `csx` folder in your Bannerlord `Modules` folder.

 Download the most recent version from [Releases](https://github.com/int19h/Bannerlord.CSharp.Scripting/releases), and unpack it to the `Modules` folder of your Bannerlord installation.
 You may need to unblock the DLLs to allow Windows to load them.